pierreHaslee/video-hand-coordinates/README.md

 ## Requirements

 In order to use this github, you need to clone and install the following github repositories in a conda environment:

-You need to clone the [mmpose github repo](https://github.com/open-mmlab/mmpose) and the [mmdetection github repo](https://github.com/open-mmlab/mmdetection) and perform the installation process on each of them:
 - [install instructions for mmpose](https://github.com/open-mmlab/mmpose/blob/master/docs/en/install.md)
 - [install instructions for mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md)